richelbilderbeek/EasyCoffee/FAQ.md

 A time-intensive alternative is to find cold water and boil it.
 Cold water can be found in bottles, most taps and in the toilet (Tip: use the water in the water tank, instead of the water in the bottom of the toilet).
 Boiling the water is even more complex: you can use a microwave, oven, kitchen stove (both gas and electrical), water boiler and many more ways.
 If in doubt: don't do it or ask an expert.

+## I have no instant coffee.
+How to make EasyCoffee anyway?

+You cannot: it is the instant coffee that is the only vital ingredient for EasyCoffee.

+You can create (non-Easy) coffee if you have coffee beans, or grinded coffee beans, but it is needlessly much work and I won't describe the whole lengthy process here.